bugbountycoi/blog/content/about/charter.md

 ## SPECIAL PROJECT GROUPS:

-Special project groups may be stood up for specific projects.
+Special project groups may be created for specific projects.
 At the completion of the project, the group disbands.
 To create a special project group, a member must nominate the project to the COI and receive approval from the COI.
 Special project groups are voluntary, and members may join a special project group by request.

 ## GOALS AND DELIVERABLES: